How to upload a list to a GetResponse Enterprise account?

 - update existing contact records

-6. Specify if you want to want to require double or single opt-in for this import.
+6. Specify if you want to require double or single opt-in for this import.

 7. Confirm you’ve collected consent for these contacts.